eriktorsner/wp-bootstrap/README.md

 ### Section: plugins

-This section consists of two sub arrays "standard" and "local".
+This section consists of up to three sub arrays named "standard", "local" and "localcopy".
 The elements in each array is either a plugin slug (string) or an more verbose object that describes a plugin.

 The object can have the following properties:

- - **slug** The name/slug of the plugin.
+ - **slug** The name/slug of the plugin
  - **version** specifying a specific version when installing a plugin from the official WordPress repository,
  - **requires** An object describing what other themes or plugins that needs to be installed before this one.
 Some plugins/themes will check if another plugin or theme is already installed, but this is rather uncommon.
 In most cases installation order doesn't matter.
    - **plugins** An array of slugs (string) that defines required plugins